xuankimtran/docs-1/pages/katalon-analytics/docs/testops-terminology.md

 ## TestOps Terminology

 **<details><summary>Agent</summary>**

-Apply local outlier factor agorithm on the latest 30 execution request (based on start time) to identify web services that take much more/less time to respond than usual.
+Connects a local machine to the TestOps servers for Test Runs execution.

 </details>

 **<details><summary>API performance anomalies</summary>**

-Apply local outlier factor agorithm on the latest 30 execution request (based on start time) to identify web services that take much more/less time to respond than usual.
+Identify web services that take more/less time to respond than usual by applying the local outlier factor (LOF) on 30 latest execution requests.
 </details>

 **<details><summary>Assertions</summary>**

-Apply local outlier factor agorithm on the latest 30 execution request (based on start time) to identify web services that take much more/less time to respond than usual.
+Determine whether the automated Test Case succeeds or not.

+Katalon TestOps provides users a specific view of Assertions in each Test Case to evaluate the quality of Test Cases and ensure your tested application/software is working correctly.

+Assertions help checking whether a condition is true (e.g., whether labels, data, API responses are rendered correctly).

+> Notes:
+>
+> Users configure Assertions in Katalon Studio and view them in TestOps once test reports are uploaded to Katalon TestOps.
 </details>

 **<details><summary>BDD Test Result</summary>**

-Apply local outlier factor agorithm on the latest 30 execution request (based on start time) to identify web services that take much more/less time to respond than usual.
+Represents the result of tests following the behavior-driven development (BDD) conventions.
+Features of your BDD tests are displayed as Requirements, while Scenarios are displayed as Test Cases.
+*This is configured in Katalon Studio and viewed in TestOps through reports being uploaded.
 </details>

 **<details><summary>Build</summary>**